Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Magnetic quivers for orthosymplectic CSM theories

 is met.
-Furthermore, since $\Bk{2}{}$ is trivial in the example, no further goodness constraint is imposed and the starting $\text{CSM}_{2\kappa}$ theory is good when \eqref{eq:2Nodes_even_goodness} is satisfied.
+Furthermore, since $\Bk{2}{}$ is trivial in the example, no further goodness constraint is imposed and the starting $\text{CSM}_{2\kappa}$ theory is \emph{good} whenever \eqref{eq:2Nodes_even_goodness} is satisfied.

-The discussion here presented for generic ranks and CS-level is accompanied by calculations for explicit values of $N$, $M$ and $\kappa$, see Table~\ref{tab:2nodes_SOeven_Sp} in Appendix~\ref{app:indices_2nodes}.
-In the table, below each index one finds the Hilbert series for the $\BNS$ and $\Bk{2}{}$ branches, which are obtained as a limit from the index, see \eqref{eq:indexHSLimit_redefFug} and \eqref{eq:indexHSLimit_limit}.
-As $\mathrm{HS}_{\BNS}$ for this example is trivial, one only has to compare the NS5 branch Hilbert series of the CSM theory with the Coulomb branch Hilbert series of the magnetic quivers $\MQNSSp$ and $\MQNSSO$, provided that the fugacity mapping \eqref{eq:2nodes_SOeven_HS} is implemented.
+The discussion for generic ranks and CS levels is supported by explicit computations for selected values of $N$, $M$, and $\kappa$, see Table~\ref{tab:2nodes_SOeven_Sp} in Appendix~\ref{app:indices_2nodes}.
+The table lists the index of the theory and, below it, the Hilbert series of the $\BNS$ and $\Bk{2}{}$ branches, obtained as limits of the index as in \eqref{eq:indexHSLimit_redefFug} and \eqref{eq:indexHSLimit_limit}.
+Since $\mathrm{HS}_{\BNS}$ is trivial, the comparison reduces to matching the NS5 branch Hilbert series with the Coulomb branch Hilbert series of $\MQNSSp$ and $\MQNSSO$ under the fugacity mapping \eqref{eq:2nodes_SOeven_HS}.